Hope Bender

-Hope Bender (born January 2, 1997 in Newport Beach, California) is an American track and field athlete, known for multiple events and hurdles.
-She competes for the Santa Barbara Track Club.
+Hope Bender (born January 2, 1997, in Newport Beach, California) is an American track and field athlete, known for multiple events and hurdles.
+She competed for the Santa Barbara Track Club and coached at UC Santa Barbara Gauchos before moving to San Marcos, Texas to train at Texas State University in Fall 2023.
 Bender studied to be a Biotechnology engineer.

 Professional

-Hope Bender competed in Des Moines, Iowa at the 2019 USA Track & Field Outdoor Championships and Clovis, California at the 2016 USATF Junior Championships.
+Hope Bender competed in Des Moines, Iowa, at the 2019 USA Track & Field Outdoor Championships and Clovis, California, at the 2016 USATF Junior Championships.

 Hope Bender competed in Albuquerque, New Mexico at the 2018 USA Indoor Track and Field Championships.
 She placed 5th in the 2018 USA Indoor Track and Field Championships pentathlon.

 NCAA

 Hope Bender is a UC Santa Barbara Gauchos alumna and won 6 Big West Conference titles.

 Hope Bender is a 4-time USTFCCCA NCAA Division I All-American at UCSB.

 UCSB's Bender finishes fourth at 2019 NCAA outdoor track and field championship.

 UCSB Gauchos’s Hope Bender Named Athlete of Meet at 2019 Big West Championships hosted by UC Santa Barbara Gauchos track and field helping the women's team to place 2nd in Big West Championships.

 UCSB Gauchos’s Hope Bender Named Athlete of Meet at 2018 Big West Championships hosted by Cal State Northridge Matadors.